nicolsek/Validate.js/README.md

 Customizable options.

 ### Characters
-The characters that are allowed within the string to be validated.
+`characters: `, the characters that are allowed within the string to be validated.
 The options for characters are combined with hyphen (-) as concatination.

 * alpha, all lower case letters from a - z are acceptable.
 * Alpha, all mixed case letters from A - z are acceptable.